flcolendres/flcolendres/README.md

 ### 📊 Projects <br>
 Here are some projects I'm proud of:

+    Careo: a web application that recommends personalized skin and hair care products based on user-provided conditions, enhancing the self-care experience
     IMDb Top 250 TV Shows: Data exploration on consisting of the highest rated TV series in IMDb.
     Labour Force Characteristics: Data exploration and visualization aimed specifically from 15 to 24 years of age, both sexes and from Ontario.